kailash-manasarovar/statement/docs/timeline/2025/january.md

 - I realize they are going to do nothing for me, as usual, so I let them leave.
 They were trying to get away from the minute we started to speak.
 They stayed 20 minutes.

 ![We don't care](../../content/images/we-dont-care.png)

+## Seeking asylum in another country

+- I am clearly unsafe in the United Kingdom as well as Spain and France, and especially in North London where my family live.
+- I access the Israel website for asylum seekers and try to make an application.
+- My web access is continuously blocked.
+- I give up.